Omikhleia/resilient.sile/static/adventures/djot/index.md

 ```

 Obviously, for radio buttons, only one list item at most should be selected at a time.
-(For the record, in _re·sil·ient,_ it is only checked at the point of rendering, and only enforced when forms are rendered as interactive elements; but this is just a practical design choice.)

 ![Interactive forms](forms.png)

+For the mere record, in _re·sil·ient,_ this condition is currently checked at the point of rendering, and only enforced when radios are rendered as form elements; but this is just a practical design choice.
+Finally, the `.form` class also be applied on span elements (to render other form elements, such as text fields or choice menus), but this is not a syntax extension of Djot _per se,_ and is therefore not covered here.

 ## Interpretations beyond standard Djot